magpylib/magpylib/docs/_pages/2_guideExamples.md

 :download:`00a_Trans.py <../pyplots/examples/00a_Trans.py>`
 ```

-The next example shows a cubical magnet initialized with four different orientations defined by the classical Euler angle rotations about the three cartesian axes.
+The next example shows a cubical magnet initialized with four different orientations defined by the classical Euler angle rotations about the three Cartesian axes.
 Notice that the magnetization direction is defined in the INIT ORIENTATION so that different orientations results in a rotation of the magnetization vector.

 ```eval_rst